na-na-hi/renget/archive/6wfys.md

 ##Camera:

 SmoothCam - This is now on the nexus.
 It's *invaluable.* Make sure you get a preset, it's pretty floaty by default.
 I use Octavian's, but centered.
+If you get weird zooming with AGO, check your FOV offsets.
 Improved Camera - SE's skse based gopro-style 'I can see my bones from here' first person camera.
 Make sure to edit your .ini, it's got tons of options.
-[Updated for AE](https://www.reddit.com/r/skyrimmods/comments/wisxhv/improved_camera_se_preview_release_4_ae_pr3_as/)
+[Updated for AE 1.6.353 (1.6.640 coming soon)](https://www.reddit.com/r/skyrimmods/comments/wisxhv/improved_camera_se_preview_release_4_ae_pr3_as/)
 Enhanced Death Cam - watch the draugr that killed you t-bag your corpse and fuck your companions, just like real life Improved Alternate Conversation Camera - Bioware/CDPR style over the shoulder switching cam for conversations.
 This is a real love-it-or-hate-it, beware.
 *or* Oblivion Camera - Oblivion style zoomed in first person conversation camera.
 Don't use this unless your npcs are pretty.